Maximos-Adel/First-Project/README.md

 # Web & Graphic Designer
-Landing Page using HTML & CSS
+Landing Page using HTML and CSS